GPS Portland Phoenix

-GPS Portland Phoenix is an American soccer team based in Portland, Maine.
-Founded in 2009, the team plays in USL League Two, the fourth tier of the American Soccer Pyramid, in the Northeast Division of the Eastern Conference.
+GPS Portland Phoenix was an American soccer team based in Portland, Maine.
+Founded in 2009, the team played in USL League Two, the fourth tier of the American Soccer Pyramid, in the Northeast Division of the Eastern Conference.
+It has not played since 2019.

-The team plays its home games at Memorial Stadium on the campus of Deering High School.
-The team's colors are sky blue, white and black.
+The team played its home games at Memorial Stadium on the campus of Deering High School.
+The team's colors were sky blue, white and black.

 History

 The Phoenix acquired their PDL franchise rights from the now-defunct Cape Cod Crusaders, the PDL national champions in 2002 and 2003 who left the league at the end of the 2008 season.
 They are part of the larger Maine Premier Soccer ("MPS") organization, which was founded in 2009 as a sister company to Massachusetts Premier Soccer, with a mission to develop aspiring professional soccer players and coaches in Maine.

 The team played its first official game on May 9, 2010, a 3–0 victory over the Westchester Flames.
 The first goal in franchise history was scored by Chris Banks.

 Global Premier Soccer rebranded the team GPS Portland Phoenix in 2012.